CTCaer/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 ### INPUT 0x31

 NFC/IR MCU mode.
 Pushes large packets with standard input report + NFC/IR MCU data input report.

+The NFC/IR section starts at byte49 which is the MCU report id.
+If this is `x00` the rest of the input report is empty.
+Normally that's the case when the mcu is not configured or enabled.

+For more about interacting with the MCU, check [IR_NFC_mcu_notes.md](IR_NFC_mcu_notes.md)

 ### INPUT 0x32